mephistolist/hoxha/README.md

 ```
 killall -9 hoxha && service cron restart
 ```
-This will ensure that only port is left listening for future connections.
+This will ensure that only one port is left listening for future connections.

+Further documentation will be made in the future.